ygunayer/ygcom2/source/_posts/actor-based-number-guessing-game-in-akka.md

 > See the code at Github: https://github.com/ygunayer/guessing-game

 ## Preparing the Environment
-Before we can get started on creating our first project, we need to install a few dependencies first.
-These are JDK, Scala, Scala Build Tool (or SBT for short) and Lightbend [Activator](http://www.lightbend.com/community/core-tools/activator-and-sbt) (it's not really a dependency, but it's convenient).
-You'll have to install JDK on your own, but you can just skip Scala and SBT and install Activator right away because it can install them for you (provided you've installed JDK).
+We'll need to install a few things before we can get started with our project: JDK, Scala, Scala Build Tool (or SBT for short) and Lightbend [Activator](http://www.lightbend.com/community/core-tools/activator-and-sbt) (it's not really a dependency, but it's very convenient to install, and we might use it in future articles).
+You'll have to install JDK on your own, and as for Scala and SBT, you can go ahead and install Activator right away because it can install them for you (provided that you have JDK installed).

-For reference, here's a list of what I have installed at the time of this writing:
+For reference, here's a list of what I had installed at the time of this writing:
 - [JDK 1.8.0_51](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
 - [Scala 2.11.7](http://www.scala-lang.org/download/)
 - [SBT 0.13.8](http://www.scala-sbt.org/download.html)